enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-2.md

 Setting up the Slack integration is similar to the Google Sheets set up.
 In fact, most of the integration will follow a similar process, with variations depending on the data or action type.

-Now, we want to choose `'Send Direct Message'` in the `'Choose Action Event'` drop-down and press `'Continue'`.
+Now, we want to choose `Send Direct Message` in the `Choose Action Event` drop-down and press `Continue`.

 ![slack-step-action](https://img.enkipro.com/619c966ae7c39a4a5e0b4ea6a1717e84.png)